cremich/promptz-mcp/README.md

 # promptz.dev MCP Server

-Access prompts from promptz.dev directly from your AI assistants.
+Access prompts from promptz.dev directly within Amazon Q Developer.

 This MCP server allows to access prompts from the promptz.dev API without copy-pasting, reducing context switching and friction in your development workflow.